A Guide to Marketing Analytics

 - Engage new markets: Marketing departments can engage with a new segment of the market or launch a campaign that targets a different demographic if analytics show prospective customers in those areas.

-- Optimize CRM: Marketers can also address bottlenecks in customer relationship management, as marketing analytics are included in those platforms to help assess funnel and churn.
+- Optimize CRM: Agencies can also address bottlenecks in customer relationship management as marketing analytics are included in those platforms to help assess funnel and churn.

 - Adjust product fit: Because marketing departments can access behavioral, purchase history, and website journey data for customer bases, they can better predict customers’ needs and purchase preferences.